 If you would like to provide feedback or ask questions about my fossils, Contact Me.

 To find a fossil, drill down in the taxonomic hierarchy on the View Fossils page until you reach the Binomial Name of the individual fossil.
 Click the fossil name to see its details.
 On that page you also have a link to a list of the fossils, if you want to search for them by name.

 When you click on a clade in the View Fossils page it expands to the child clades just below it.
 If there is only one such child clade that automatically expands to the clades below it, and so on, until you reach a point where there are two or more children and thus another choice to be made.

 A clade can have direct children at more than one level.
-For example, go to Animalia -> Arthropoda -> Trilobita -> Proetida -> Aulacopleurina.
-That expands to its only child, Aulacopleuroidea, which expands to its only child, family Aulacopleuridae, which expands to two choices -- subfamily Otarioninae and genus Cyphaspides.
-This is because genus Cyphaspides does not have any subfamily defined between it and family Aulacopleuridae.
-(Note that Cyphaspides itself auto-expands to its only child, Cyphaspides sp., because I have only one example of the genus.)
+For example, go to Animalia -> Arthropoda -> Trilobita -> Proetida -> Aulacopleurina -> Aulacopleuroidea -> Aulacopleuridae, which expands to three choices -- subfamily Otarioninae and genera Cyphaspides and Maurotarion.
+This is because the genera Cyphaspides and Maurotarion do not have any subfamily defined between them and family Aulacopleuridae.

 On the View Fossils page you will find some links to notes about specific clades, indicated by a blue dot with an "i" inside.
 You can see all those notes listed on the Notes on Clades page.